Tom Bergeron Shares Heartbreaking Family Loss On Instagram

 In this picture, my sister & I are bookending two of our favorite people.
 Covid-19 took one of them, our uncle, earlier today.
 As I stayed in touch with family back east keeping me updated about his condition, one refrain kept being repeated; how wonderful and caring the hospital staff was throughout his fight.
 They enabled our aunt and our cousins to talk to him over FaceTime, among other examples.
 He may not always have been able to respond, but I know he could feel their love.
 And, throughout his life, we certainly could feel his. #RIP ????

 Along with the photo, Tom shared that he lost his uncle to the virus.
-He revealed that during his uncle’s illness he was able to remain in touch with his family in Massachusetts regarding his condition.
-Tom also shared that the hospital staff that was caring for his family member made sure he was well-taken care of, a source of comfort to Thomas’ family during the difficult days of his health battle.
+He revealed that during his uncle’s illness, he was able to remain in touch with his family in Massachusetts regarding his condition.
+Tom also shared that the hospital staff made sure he was well taken care of, a source of comfort to Thomas’ family during the difficult days of his health battle.

-In a public obituary for Thomas F. Behan, Tom’s uncle, it stated he and Patricia were married for 58 years.
+In a public obituary provided by Comeau Funeral Home for Thomas F. Behan, it stated he and Patricia were married for 58 years.
 It also shared that Thomas was a lifelong educator, beginning his career as a teacher and working his way to the position of principal of five schools as well as participating in school sports as a little league and high school football coach.

 Tom has been working to help those in need in the New Hampshire area, posting several updates to his Instagram account regarding an event to benefit the New Hampshire Food Bank.
-He appeared on a program that aired in the area in an attempt to raise money and awareness for the need for essential donations for those in need during this pandemic.
+He appeared on a program that aired in the area to raise money and awareness for those in need during this pandemic.

-Tom was born in Massachusetts and spent many years as a radio personality in the New Hampshire area in the 1980s as a popular radio DJ in the Seacoast area of the state.
+The event raised $1 million, which equals 2 million meals for those who most require assistance.

 View this post on Instagram